FOAM-School/assignment-getting-started/README.md

 To unmout, run `fusermount -u ~/ResEngCourse/myproject`.
 That's it.

+In addition, you may have noticed that once you leave the SSH session, all processes started by that particular session get stopped.
+To prevent this from happening:
+- Install tmux (or any other multiplexer you might prefer) on the remote system:
+  `sudo yum install -y tmux`
+- Instead of running the command you want to be persistent in the shell, start tmux and run it there.
+- Press Ctrl-b then d to detach the tmux session
+- You can leave the SSH session now, the process your started on the tmux session won't be killed
+- If you want to get back to that process, just type `tmux attach`.

 ## Advanced-level skills

 The remote has an X server installed by default :smile:, you can leverage it to forward GUI